Minister-President of Lower Saxony: Election and removal

-Upon election, the Minister President then appoints his Cabinet which requires subsequent confirmation by the Legislative Assembly.
-In practical terms, the confirmation of the cabinet is an essential requirement for the Minister President to govern, as until then the cabinet departments would be run by the (possibly defeated) predecessors.
-The Minister President can be removed by the Legislative Assembly, through a constructive vote of no confidence – namely the election of a successor.
+Upon election, the minister-president then appoints his Cabinet which requires subsequent confirmation by the Legislative Assembly.
+In practical terms, the confirmation of the cabinet is an essential requirement for the minister-president to govern, as until then the cabinet departments would be run by the (possibly defeated) predecessors.
+The minister-president can be removed by the Legislative Assembly, through a constructive vote of no confidence – namely the election of a successor.
 To this day, no vote of no-confidence has succeeded in the Lower Saxony Legislative Assembly, with the last attempt being made in November 1988.

 Powers and status

-According to the Lower Saxony Constitution, the Minister President is the effective leader of the State Government, being responsible for the determination and formulation of policy guidelines.
+According to the Lower Saxony Constitution, the minister-president is the effective leader of the state government, being responsible for the determination and formulation of policy guidelines.
 In this context, he chairs the cabinet meetings and may cast a tie-breaking vote in case of a stalemate between the ministers.
-Additionally, the Minister President also represents the State of Lower Saxony externally and exercises the right of clemency in individual criminal cases.
-In titular terms, the Minister President is also regarded as head of the state of Lower Saxony, thereby taking precedence over officials like the Speaker of the Lower Saxony Legislative Assembly.
+Additionally, the minister-president also represents the Lower Saxony externally and exercises the right of clemency in individual criminal cases.
+In titular terms, the minister-president is also regarded as head of the state of Lower Saxony, thereby taking precedence over officials like the speaker of the Lower Saxony Legislative Assembly.

-The Minister President, like the other members of the State Government, is not a civil servant—his salary is regulated by law.
-Like his ministers, the Minister President is subject to the Lower Saxony Ministers Act, which regulates matters of salary, confidentiality and ethics.
-Furthermore, the Minister President signs treaties made by the State of Lower Saxony and has to be consulted by other cabinet members prior to the start of any negotiations.
-The Minister President is also authorized to appoint one of his cabinet members as his deputy in case of absence or illness.
-The only currently known instance of a Deputy Minister President taking over the duties of Minister President was in July 2010, when Jörg Bode (FDP) served as Acting Minister President in the interval between Christian Wulff's election as President of Germany and David McAllister's confirmation as Minister President on 1 July 2010.
+The minister-president, like the other members of the state government, is not a civil servant—his salary is regulated by law.
+Like his ministers, the minister-president is subject to the Lower Saxony Ministers Act, which regulates matters of salary, confidentiality and ethics.
+Furthermore, the minister-president signs treaties made by the state of Lower Saxony and has to be consulted by other cabinet members prior to the start of any negotiations.
+The minister-president is also authorized to appoint one of his cabinet members as his deputy in case of absence or illness.
+The only currently known instance of a deputy minister-president taking over the duties of the minister-president was in July 2010, when Jörg Bode (FDP) served as acting minister-president in the interval between Christian Wulff's election as president of Germany and David McAllister's confirmation as minister-president on 1 July 2010.
 Meetings of the Cabinet traditionally take place in the guesthouse of the Lower Saxony Government, located close to the Hanover Zoological Gardens.